Ganapathi Agraharam

 Ganapathi Agraharam is a small village of Papanasam Taluk, in the district of Thanjavur, Tamil Nadu, India.
 It is famous for its panoramic beauty of agricultural fields and the river Cauvery flowing amidst them.
 Ganapathi Agrahram is named after the most famous Lord Maha Ganapathi temple situated at this village.

 Temples in Ganapathi Agraharam

 There is a famous Maha Ganapthi (Ganesha) temple here.
 The lord has been installed by Sage Agastya and has been worshipped by Sage Gautama Maharishi.
 The temple deity (Ganesha) is considered very powerful by the people.
+It is said that Agathiyar established this temple, referring to this place as Chaturvedi Mangalam in his Nadi works.
+Sage Garga has referred to this temple in his works, specifically mentioning that the temple was established by Sage Agathiyar, and worshipped by Sage Gautam.

 There is one Shiva temple, Shri Varadaraja Perumal temple(Vishnu), Thropathi amman (Amman)temple and (Ayyanar) temple here.

 Streets and Localities

 Ganapathi Agraharam is a village panchayat and the main agraharam has South Street, North Street and West Street apart from other main areas.
 The Great Maha Ganapathi Temple lies at one corner of where South and North Street joins.
 The temple is adjoined by Shri Varadaraja Perumal Temple, A Ther Mutti and a vast stretch of agricultural fields.
 Both South and North street houses are of a typical Agraharam style construction.